Ciarán Frawley: Leinster

+International career

 Ireland

 Having previously represented his country at under-18 'club' and under-19 level, Frawley was selected for the Ireland U-20s ahead of the 2017 Six Nations Under 20s Championship.
 He featured in all five games as Ireland finished fourth.
 Frawley was also part of the Irish team which finished ninth in the 2017 World Rugby Under 20 Championship, playing all five games and scoring a try versus Samoa.

 Frawley received his first Ireland call-up for the 2021 Autumn Internationals but did not make an appearance.

-In June 2022, he was included in the Ireland squad for the 2022 tour of New Zealand. and started at out half in the first game against the New Zealand Maori.
+He was included in the Ireland squad for the July 2022 tour of New Zealand. and started at fly-half in the first game against the New Zealand Maori.